 Floater plants do not leave the surface of the water.
 These plants have roots that dangle down into the water but do not bury in the substrate.
 They are extremely easy to grow and sometimes flower on top of the water.

-Non-rooting plants have roots but the roots should not be buried in the substrate.
+Non-rooted plants have roots, but the roots should not be buried in the substrate.
 For most of these plants, if you bury them, the plant will die because it cannot access the water column for nutrients and oxygen.
-These plants do best either wedged in place, weighted down, or tied to a decoration.
+These plants do best either wedged in place, weighed down, or tied to a decoration.

 - Java ferns (Microsorum pteropus) have dark-green, thin, vertical leaves that grow out of dark, tangled roots.
 This plant actually roots itself to rocks or wood.
-It can grow quite tall, and given time, will fill a fifty-five gallon tank top-to-bottom.
-This plant propagates with little fernlets that grown along the mother plant's leaves.
+It can grow quite tall, and given time will fill a fifty-five-gallon tank top-to-bottom.
+This plant propagates with little fernlets that grow along the mother plant's leaves.
 When the fernlets are fully developed they are released and float around until they find a spot to grow.

 - Anubia is a family of plants that also prefer to anchor on decorations.
 Anubia nana is a small plant with several large, round leaves.
 There are many types of anubia, but all do well in low-light conditions and have broad leaves.